 Director: Mikael Håfström

 Writer: Michael Petroni

-Cast: Anthony Hopkins, Colin O’Donoghue, Alice Braga, Ciarán Hinds, Toby Jones, Rutger Hauer, Marta Gastini
+Cast: Anthony Hopkins, capsule Colin O’Donoghue, Alice Braga, Ciarán Hinds, Toby Jones, Rutger Hauer, Marta Gastini

 In some way, Hopkins’ statement hints at the reason why The Rite has gone through heaven and hell since its release back in 2011.
 Whereas The Exorcist (1973) or The Exorcism of Emily Rose (2005) have somewhat been elevated to cult status, every new movie with the subject of demonic possession and exorcism inevitably splits the camp.
 Some dismissed it as a B-movie while others adored it for a compelling story and remarkable cinematography.

 In this case, it doesn’t even depend on your believing or not-believing in the Satanic.
 Repeatedly, we’ve been told the film was based on a journalistic account by Matt Baglio (The Rite: The Making of a Modern Exorcist), and the filmmakers have used every opportunity to stress their intent of “keeping it real”.
 This, with all due respect, is rather impossible.

 To begin with, The Rite has the ingredients you would expect from a supernatural thriller of this kind such as frog infestation, a mule with red eyes, vomiting up of nails, post-mortem telepathy, cats aplenty and dark atmospheric conditions.
 Not to forget the screaming and thrashing.
 You could say this sounds like a rosary of clichés but I think this would be beside the point.
 The movie presents the tell signs of demonic proximity in a unique way.
 To me it did not feel cliché at all.